 Local Emmy award connection: Amy Bass has won an Emmy Award as a member of the NBC team that broadcast the 2012 London Olympics.
 Bass -- a Berkshires native whose parents, Milt and Ruth, live in Richmond -- was a supervisor of the network's Olympic Research Room.

 NBC won the Emmy for Outstanding Live Event Turnaround.
-The Research Room provided background information and monitored breaking stories for the broadcast of the Games.

 In an announcement by The College of New Rochelle, where Bass is a professor, London marked the eighth Olympics that Bass has worked for NBC.